syncfusion-content/winui-docs/winui/Ribbon/Backstage.md

 {% endhighlight %}
 {% endtabs %}

-* Through back button command
+* Through Back button command

-You can open or close the backstage view dynamically using `BackButtonCommand` property.
+The backstage view can be opened or closed dynamically using `BackButtonCommand` property.

 {% tabs %}
 {% highlight xaml %}